 Federal prosecutors seek to dismiss 161 charges against Port Clinton doctor

 Jun.
-3—Federal prosecutors filed a motion on Wednesday to dismiss more than 160 charges against a former Port Clinton physician accused of overprescribing medication.
+4—Federal prosecutors filed a motion on Wednesday to dismiss more than 160 charges against a former Port Clinton physician accused of overprescribing medication.

 But defense attorneys for William Bauer, who faces 270 charges for distributing controlled substances and health care fraud, responded Thursday by opposing the motion to dismiss of certain charges without prejudice — meaning prosecutors are not necessarily precluded from refiling charges.